rupali317/stats-preview-card-component/README.md

 ### Useful resources

-- [mix-blend-mode vs background-blend-mode](https://alistapart.com/article/blending-modes-demystified/) - This blog differentiates on when the above properties are used.
+- [mix-blend-mode vs background-blend-mode](https://alistapart.com/article/blending-modes-demystified/) - This blog differentiates on when these properties are used.
 - [Section vs Article](https://www.smashingmagazine.com/2022/07/article-section-elements-accessibility/) - This blog illustrates the use cases on when to use section tag vs article tag.
 I was impressed by the detailed examples.
 - [Picture element](https://fedmentor.dev/posts/html-plan-product-preview/#product-image) - This blog introduced me to the usage of picture element and its benefits about having good performance and letting us write cleaner and maintainable code.